dccircuit/IGME-235-Spring-2020/projects/project-3.md

 - Your game or app should do something useful, and be easy to use
 - The functionality goes beyond what we have done in similar in-class examples
 - There will be no JavaScript errors or exceptions thrown by the app
-- You must utilize an additional HTML5 feature, like localStorage (for high scores), drag and drop, or location services

 ### B. Design & Interaction
 - Pleasing graphic design